HussainM899/upwork-job-scraper-workflow/README.md

-# 🚀 Upwork Job Scraper API
+# 🚀 Upwork Job Scraper

-A free, unlimited Upwork job scraper API that bypasses Cloudflare detection using Puppeteer Real Browser.
-Perfect for automating job searches, filtering opportunities with AI, and building your own job alert system.
+A free, unlimited Upwork job scraper that bypasses Cloudflare detection using Puppeteer Real Browser.
+Scrape multiple keywords at once and get results in Excel/CSV and JSON formats.

 ## ✨ Features

 - ✅ **Cloudflare Bypass** - Uses Puppeteer Real Browser to bypass bot detection
 - ✅ **Free & Unlimited** - No subscription fees or API limits
+- ✅ **Multi-Keyword Scraping** - Search multiple keywords in one run
+- ✅ **Detailed Job Data** - Extracts full job descriptions by clicking into each job
+- ✅ **Excel & JSON Export** - Get results in both CSV (Excel-compatible) and JSON formats
+- ✅ **Pagination Support** - Automatically scrapes across multiple pages
-- ✅ **REST API** - Easy to integrate with n8n, Zapier, or any automation tool
+- ✅ **REST API Available** - Easy to integrate with n8n, Zapier, or any automation tool (optional)
-- ✅ **Detailed Job Data** - Extracts title, description, budget, skills, client info, and more
-- ✅ **Headless Mode** - Run invisibly in production for better performance
-- ✅ **Public URL Support** - Use with ngrok to make it accessible online

 ## 📋 Prerequisites